tcpalmer/nina-scheduler/faqs.md

 _Can I use the plugin in conjunction with the NINA Synchronization plugin?_

-> This will be possible in the future but will require additional development work.
+> No but Target Scheduler has its own instructions to support [synchronization](synchronization.html).

 _I plan to image from a remote site in the near future.
 How will the plugin handle that?_